Project Brief

-The brief was to design an easy to use digital application for primary schools to adopt a whole school approach when supporting the mental health and wellbeing of their students.
+The task was to create an intuitive digital application tailored for primary schools to implement a whole-school approach to supporting students’ mental health and overall wellbeing.

 Project Summary